OpenTechSchool/coaches/README.md

 # coaches

 This is a repo for people interested in coaching at OpenTechSchool events.

-Here we wil mostly announce when new coaching oppurtunity are available or if we are in need of more coaches.
+Here we wil mostly announce when new coaching oppurtunity are available or if we are in need of more coaches.<br/>
 For longer discussion about how to organize the event, we will likley move to our discourse forum to avoid spam all teh group.